 The Program Administrator reviews project applications received by the Program and as needed, requests additional information from the Approved Vendor in order to verify the submitted information and approve the project.
 An Approved Vendor will be given up to two weeks to cure deficiencies in an application.
 If deficiencies cannot be cured, the project application will be withdrawn.
 If the Approved Vendor can subsequently address the deficiencies, the Approved Vendor can resubmit the project (with a new application fee).
-For Approved Vendors participating in the proposed training/mentorship program described in Section 7.2, as well as all Equity Eligible
+For Approved Vendors participating in the proposed training/mentorship program described in Section 7.2, as well as all Equity Eligible Contractor qualified Approved Vendors (regardless of their participation in the training and

-391 See id.
+See id.